fsvreddit/modmail-userinfo/redditwiki.md

 * NSFW Yes/No
 * Recent comment summary (subreddit name and comment count) in other subreddits (if any)
 * Recently removed comments in the current subreddit (if any)
+* Recent subreddit posts (if any)
-* Toolbox usernotes (if any)
+* Toolbox or native usernotes (if any)

 Potential use cases:

 * If a user deletes their account, you can still find details about past interactions in Modmail
-* Quickly get context about a user's recent removed comments, saving time looking through their history
+* Quickly get context about a user's recent removed comments and subreddit posts, saving time looking through their history
 * Check for possible brigading or other negative interactions via recent interactions in other subreddits

+Note: If a user is shadowbanned or suspended, then no summary will be created.
+It's not possible to retrieve information about these users and so no useful information could be included.

 ## Configuration options